martinknytl/dmw_genomes.md/Borealis genome mapping.md

 * for XB
 Make multifasta file with X. trop seqs for all genes

-Then blast this against the Xborealis genome:
+## blast this against the Xborealis genome:
 ```
 blastn -query test.fa -db Xbo.v1_chrs_and_concatscafs_blastable -outfmt 6 -out test.out